MillionConcepts/pdr/docs/supported_datasets.md

   - Orbiter:
     - VIRTIS EDRs
   - Lander:
-    - ROMAP calibrated housekeeping data *note: There are multiple format files for these products that share a name but handle the data differently.
+    - ROMAP calibrated housekeeping data *Note: There are multiple format files for these products that share a name but handle the data differently.
 If there are unexpected offsets in a table, confirm you are using the correct 'romap_calhk.fmt' file.*

 ## Known Unsupported Datasets
 #### Apollo